 Create a Final(ish) Agreement

 It’s important to note that at this stage, although you have a signed and initialed copy of the agreed upon plan – this is not a court order and is NOT a legally binding long distance parenting plan.
-It’s evidence of a good faith agreement.
-If your co-parent decides not to follow this agreement, at this stage, before there is a court order, there is nothing that you can do to enforce this agreement.
+The value of having it is to have evidence of a good faith agreement.
+However, if your co-parent decides not to follow this agreement, at this stage, before there is a court order, there is nothing that you can do to enforce this agreement legally.

 Having an agreement is a stop gap and a huge hurdle in getting your final court order.
 If you get it notarized, all the better.
 But in order to have it be enforceable by child support agencies, police departments, schools etc, it must be a court order.